The Finer Things

 Scott's Pro Tips

 • Bringing Bottles Home: Pack your spirits in the center of your checked bag wrapped in clothes.
 For extra protection, use a wine bottle protector sleeve — they absorb impact and seal if a bottle cracks.
-We've flown dozens of bottles home this way with zero losses.

 Some links on this page are affiliate links — we earn a small commission if you purchase through them, at no extra cost to you.
 We only recommend gear we personally use.
 Full disclosure.